Eve (rapper): 1998–2001: Beginnings, debut album and breakthrough

 In 1998, Eve appeared on the Bulworth soundtrack as Eve of Destruction while signed to Dr. Dre's record label Aftermath Entertainment.
 She appeared on DMX's song "Ruff Ryders' Anthem" (Remix) from his album It's Dark and Hell Is Hot and The Roots' single "You Got Me" from the band's fourth album Things Fall Apart.
 Eve also provided background vocals on The Roots' song "Ain't Sayin' Nothin' New" from Things Fall Apart and is credited as Eve of Destruction.
-Eve's first single "What Y'all Want", featuring Nokio the N-Tity of Dru Hill, was released in June 1999.
+Eve's first single, "What Y'all Want", featuring Nokio the N-Tity of Dru Hill, was released in June 1999.
 The song peaked at number 29 on the U.S. Billboard Hot 100 chart and at number one on the Hot Rap Songs chart.
 "What Ya'll Want" was included on the compilation album Ryde or Die Vol. 1 (1999).

-Her debut album called Let There Be Eve...Ruff Ryders' First Lady was released on September 14, 1999, by Ruff Ryders Entertainment and Interscope Records.
-It sold 213,000 copies in the first week.
-The album has sold over 2 million copies (according to SoundScan) and is certified Double Platinum.
-The album features singles such as "Gotta Man" and "Love Is Blind".
-"Love Is Blind" was written when she was 16 and based on her 17-year-old best friend's relationship with a 35-year-old abusive man by whom she became pregnant.
+Her debut album called Let There Be Eve...Ruff Ryders' First Lady was released on September 14, 1999, by Ruff Ryders Entertainment and Interscope Records, and sold 213,000 copies in the first week.
+Eve became the third female hip-hop artist to have her album peak at number one on the Billboard 200, with Lauryn Hill's debut album, The Miseducation of Lauryn Hill, being the first to top the chart in 1998 and Foxy Brown's second album, Chyna Doll achieving the feat earlier in 1999.
+The album has sold over two million copies (according to SoundScan) and is certified Double Platinum.
+It features singles such as "Gotta Man" and "Love Is Blind", which was written when she was 16 and is based on her 17-year-old best friend's relationship with a 35-year-old abusive man by whom she became pregnant.
 All of the songs on the album were written by Eve herself.

-Eve became the third female hip-hop artist to have her album peak at number one on the Billboard 200 (Lauryn Hill's debut album, The Miseducation of Lauryn Hill, being the first to top the chart in 1998 and Foxy Brown's second album, Chyna Doll achieving the feat earlier in 1999).
-In November 1999, Eve was featured on Missy Elliott's single "Hot Boyz (Remix)" along with Nas, Lil Mo, and Q-Tip.
-The remix broke the record for most weeks at number-one on the US R&B chart on the issue dated January 15, 2000; as well as spending 18 weeks at number one on the Hot Rap Singles from December 4, 1999, to March 25, 2000.
+In November 1999, Eve was featured on Missy Elliott's single "Hot Boyz (Remix)" alongside Nas, Lil Mo, and Q-Tip.
+The remix broke the record for most weeks at number-one on the US R&B chart issue dated January 15, 2000, as well as spending 18 weeks at number one on the Hot Rap Singles from December 4, 1999, to March 25, 2000.